Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Appendix

 The input to the 2-D planar robot is a $100\times100$ grey-scale image $s$ of the scene, including obstacles and the goal $g$, indicated by a star-shaped marker.
 Given the sensory input $s$, the \texttaskmodel \space $\alltaskmodel$ is a perception-planning module that outputs a sequence of future waypoints $w_F$ for the robot to navigate. \SC{A waypoint $w_F$ is simply a pose the robot must move to in the $xy$ plane.} The \texttaskmodel \space $\mtaskmodel$ uses a history of past waypoints $w_P$ to improve its predictions.
 The linear MPC task cost is defined in Eq. \ref{eq:track_mpc}.

-We synthetically created the training $\datasetorigtrain$ and the held-out test datasets $\datasetorigtest$ and $\datasetOoDtest$ for the experiments. \SC{As shown in Fig. \ref{fig:toy_adv_scenarios}, each scenario had randomly generated ellipsoid obstacles with random sizes and locations.} The ground truth waypoints $y = w_F$ are generated using a standard Frenet Planner \cite{frenet2010werling} that has full access to all obstacles and start/goal locations for the entire scene.
+\paragraph*{Training and Test Datasets: } We synthetically created the training $\datasetorigtrain$ and the held-out test datasets $\datasetorigtest$ and $\datasetOoDtest$ for the experiments. \SC{As shown in Fig. \ref{fig:toy_adv_scenarios}, each scenario had randomly generated ellipsoid obstacles with random sizes and locations.} The ground truth waypoints $y = w_F$ are generated using a standard Frenet Planner \cite{frenet2010werling} that has full access to all obstacles and start/goal locations for the entire scene.
 The synthetic dataset contained $|\datasetorigtrain| = 7000$ training scenarios and $|\datasetorigtest| = 2200$ test scenarios.
 A larger similar dataset had $|\datasetaddtrain| = 10000$ training examples. \SC{Another dataset of $|\datasetaugtrain| = 10000$ training examples was generated from task-agnostic data augmentation.} The synthetic adversarial dataset generated by our method had $|\datasetadvtrain| = 10000$ training scenarios and $|\datasetadvtest| = 2200$ adversarial test scenarios. \SA{We used $K=10$ gradient steps in Algorithm \ref{alg:train} to generate the adversarial scenarios.} Finally, we also generated a challenging OoD test dataset, $\datasetoodtest$, where the ellipsoid obstacles were samples from a different distribution than the original dataset $\datasetorigtrain$.
 Specifically, ellipsoid obstacles were bigger and closer in the OoD test dataset, thus making it hard for the robot to plan.
-We use a history of $P=10$ past waypoints to predict the next $F=20$ future waypoints.

-The experiment shows that training the \texttaskmodel \space with additional adversarial data using Alg.
-1 leads to superior performance compared to all benchmarks described in Sec. \ref{sec:data_schemes}.
-We quantitatively compare the performance of all benchmarks on the number of collisions with obstacles, the average \texttaskcost \space $\taskcost$, and the mean-squared error (MSE) in predicting the waypoints on all test datasets. \SC{Finally, we qualitatively show that our rendered scenarios are adversarial and realistic compared to the training distribution}.
+\paragraph*{DNN architectures: } We use a history of $P=10$ past waypoints to predict the next $F=20$ future waypoints.
+In this experiment, the VAE Encoder is made up of 3 CNN layers with filter sizes of $[(3, 3), (4,4), (5,5)]$, strides of $[1, 2, 2]$, and padding of $[1, 1, 2]$ respectively.
+Similarly, the decoder is made up of 3 CNN layers with filter sizes of $[(6, 6), (6, 6), (5,5)]$, strides of $[2, 2, 1]$, and padding of $[2, 2, 2]$ respectively.
+Rather than hand-tuning a desired weight between reconstruction error and KL divergence with a prior in the VAE loss, we use a $\sigma$-VAE \cite{rybkin2021simple} which allows for this tuning to happen automatically.
+We used a VAE with latent size of 20.
+The VAE is trained with the ADAM optimizer with a learning rate of $1e-3$.
+The encoder is used for the perception module $\mpercep$ and the decoder is used for the differentiable rendering module $\render$.
+Note that the encoder is re-trained after adversarial scenario generation.